microtrain/bootcamp/06-CSS/README.md

 * Gulp
 * CSS Based Layouts

-The goal of this section it to provide an understanding CSS, the styling of HTML content and front end workflows.
+The goal of this section is to provide an understanding of CSS, the styling of HTML content and front end workflows.

 [Next: CSS Basics](01-CSSBasics.md)